How to Sell A Defective Home

 - Upper-floor bedrooms with stairs in the center

-Contractor or handyman specials are terms I use when referring to fixer upper homes.
-Regrettably, sometimes the best solution is to tear down the home, selling it for lot value or giving the buyer a closing cost credit to do the tear down after closing.
+Contractor or handyman specials are common terms for fixer-upper homes.
+Regrettably, the best solution sometimes is to tear down the home, selling it for lot value or giving the buyer a closing cost credit to do the tear down after closing.

 Homes that require a lot of work will not sell for the same amount as comparable homes that do not require work.
 Buyers will refuse to pay top market value for homes with deferred maintenance.
 A contractor who plans to resell a home in fixed-up condition will expect a reasonable profit and will factor in the costs of resale upon purchasing.

 Sometimes a buyer will purchase a home to fix up because the buyer expects the renovation to be a labor of love.
-But those homes typically sell for a bit more due to location.
-It pays to be reasonable in your pricing when your home has defects that you are not willing to address.
+However, those homes typically sell for a bit more due to location.